In line with the preceding outline stage of this funding opportunity applications must:

 Any requested funding for investigator time should reflect commitments to centre delivery and should not include individual student supervision related to research projects.

 Applications will need to provide evidence of a suitable pool of potential supervisors, taking into account the interdisciplinary focus of the CDT.

 Supervisors not part of the core management team should not be recorded on the Je-S application form.

 We also welcome CDT proposals which include elements of international engagement where they add value to the proposed centre.
 Support requested might include travel, subsistence and consumable costs for UK-based students undertaking training or research visits to overseas centres of excellence (including student exchange programmes) or for leading researchers to visit the UK to contribute to the students’ training experience.

 Where a formal, joint training partnership is proposed, the UK component must be able to stand on its own merits.
 Students registered at international institutions will not count towards the minimum cohorts, nor will the additional funding count towards the minimum additional support requirements of the funding opportunity.

-Applicants planning to include international collaborators on their proposal should visit Trusted Research for guidance on getting the most out of international collaboration whilst protecting intellectual property, sensitive research and personal information.
+Applicants planning to include international collaborators on their proposal should visit the National Protective Security Agency website guidance on getting the most out of international collaboration whilst protecting intellectual property, sensitive research and personal information.

 Further information on EPSRC’s work around international engagement and partnerships can be found on our international funding pages.